-After an AP transmits between one and GCR Buffer Size MSDUs or A-MSDUs with RA set to a GCR group address when the retransmission Policy for that group address is GCR-Block-Ack, the AP shall send a BlockAckReq to one of the STAs that has a GCR-Block-Ack agreement for this group address.
+An AP may transmit no more than GCR Buffer Size A-MSDUs(#1042) with RA set to a the GCR concealment(#1043) address and the DA field of the A-MSDU subframe set to the GCR group address when the retransmission Policy for that group address is GCR-Block-Ack before sending(#1091) a BlockAckReq to one of the STAs that has a GCR-Block-Ack agreement for this group address.
 Upon reception of the BlockAck, an AP may send a BlockAckRequest to another STA that has a Block-Ack agreement for this group address, and this process may be repeated multiple times.
-The AP shall not send a BlockAckReq to a STA with a MAC address that matches the SA in any of the MSDUs or A-MSDUs transmitted during the GCR TXOP.
+The AP should(#1095) not send a BlockAckReq to a STA with a MAC address that matches the SA in any of the MSDUs or A-MSDUs transmitted during the GCR TXOP, as this STA will have discarded all group addressed MPDUs transmitted by the AP that have the source address equal to their MAC address (see 9.2.7).(#1095)

-NOTEAs an example of how the above procedure might be implemented, the AP sends a BlockAckReq to one group member after several MSDUs have been delivered using the GCR-Block-Ack retransmission policy.
-The AP begins with the first member of the GCR group and cycles through the members as the AP transmits subsequent GCR–Block-Ack MSDUs.

-When a non-AP STA receives a BlockAckReq with the GCR Group Address subfield equal to a GCR group address, the non-AP STA shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq.
-The BlockAck acknowledges the STA’s reception status of the block of group addressed frames requested by the BlockAckReq frame.
-The receive buffer operation, the selection of BlockAck and BlockAckReq variants, and the BlockAck generation shall follow the rules in 9.10.4, 9.10.6, and 9.10.7.
+(#1313)When a non-AP STA receives a BlockAckReq with the GCR Group Address subfield equal to a GCR group address, the non-AP STA shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq.
+The BlockAck acknowledges the STA’s reception status of the block of group addressed frames requested by the BlockAckReq frame. (#1119)

 Figure 9-aa1: Example of a frame exchange with GCR-Block-Ack retransmission policy

 Figure 9-aa1 shows an example of a frame exchange when the GCR Block-Ack retransmission policy is used.
-The AP sends several MPDUs using the GCR-Block-Ack retransmission policy.
+The AP sends several A-A-MSDUs(#1044) using the GCR-Block-Ack retransmission policy.
 The AP then sends a BlockAckRequest frame to group member 1 of the GCR group, waits for the BlockAck frame and then sends a BlockAckRequest to group member 2.
-After receiving the BlockAck frame from GCR group member 2, the AP determines if any MPDUs need to be retransmitted and sends some more MPDUs (some of which might be retransmissions of previous MPDUs) using the GCR-Block-Ack retransmission policy .
+After receiving the BlockAck frame from GCR group member 2, the AP determines if any A-MSDUs(#1044) need to be retransmitted and sends some more A-MSDUs(#1042) (some of which might be retransmissions of previous A-MSDUs(#1042)) using the GCR-Block-Ack retransmission policy .

-BlockAckReq and BlockAck frames might be lost or incorrectly received by the intended recipients.
-If an AP transmits a GCR BlockAckReq to a GCR group member and does not successfully receive a BlockAck frame from the STA, then the AP may retransmit, in a new TXOP, a BlockAckReq.
-The process may be restarted by the AP transmitting an updated BlockAckReq with a new Block Ack Starting Sequence Control field if the data MSDUs requested for acknowledgement in the BlockAckReq have reached their lifetime limit.
+BlockAckReq and BlockAck frames might be lost or incorrectly received by the intended recipients. (#1118)The process may be restarted by the AP transmitting an updated BlockAckReq with a new Block Ack Starting Sequence Control field if the data A-MSDUs(#1042) requested for acknowledgement in the BlockAckReq have reached their lifetime limit.

-After completing the BlockAckReq and BlockAck frame exchanges, the AP determines from the information provided in the BlockAck bitmap and from the missing BlockAcks which, if any, MSDUs or A-MSDUs that need to be retransmitted.
+After completing the BlockAckReq and BlockAck frame exchanges, the AP determines from the information provided in the BlockAck bitmap and from the missing BlockAcks which, if any, A-MSDUs(#1042) that need to be retransmitted.

 An AP adopting the GCR-Block-Ack retransmission policy for a GCR group address chooses a lifetime limit for the group address.
 The AP may vary the lifetime limit for the group address at any time, and may use different lifetime limits for different GCR group addresses.
-The AP transmits and retries each MSDU or A-MSDU until the appropriate lifetime limit is reached, or until each one has been received by all group members to which a BlockAckReq has been sent, whichever occurs first.
+The AP transmits and retries each A-MSDU(#1042) until the appropriate lifetime limit is reached, or until each one has been received by all group members to which a BlockAckReq has been sent, whichever occurs first.